sbailouni/cse15l-lab-reports/lab-report-1-week-2.md

 **Step 5:** Setting an SSH Key

-Now that you've learned how to move files over using the `scp` command, you will realize that this process takes longer than it should be because of the repetitive prompt to enter your password.
+Now that you know how to move files over using the `scp` command, you will realize that this process takes longer than it should be because of the repetitive prompt to enter your password.

 That is where the importance of setting an `ssh` key comes from.
 This step will be done using `ssh-keygen` which is a program that generates a public key and private key.
 Through copying the public key to a location on the remote computer and storing the private key on a location on the client server, the `ssh` command will no longer prompt you to enter your password again.